lmlg/libsref/doc/design.md

 locality of reference by virtue of using (mostly) thread-local data.

-However, this also means that object destruction can be delayed for long periods of time, because deltas are flushed periodically.
-In order to mitigate this added latency, libsref provides a way for applications to forcefully flush the deltas of every thread, with 'sref_flush'.
+However, this also means that object destruction can be delayed for long periods of time, because deltas are not flushed immediately.
+To mitigate this added latency, libsref provides a way for applications to forcefully flush the deltas of every thread, with 'sref_flush'.

 ## Limitations